Get your free and exclusive +30-page Authentication Analytics Whitepaper

 The current limitations suggest Atlas's passkey implementation is in its early stages.
 Several developments seem likely:

 OpenAI Agent Access: A compelling possibility is that OpenAI could make Atlas passkeys accessible to OpenAI agents.
-Imagine AI assistants that can authenticate on your behalf using securely managed passkeys—a natural extension of OpenAI's broader agent vision.
+Imagine AI assistants that can authenticate on your behalf using securely managed passkeys - a natural extension of OpenAI's broader agent vision.
 This could enable agents to perform authenticated actions across services while maintaining security through passkey-based authentication.

-6. Conclusion: Answering the Key Questions#
+6. Conclusion: answering the Key Questions#

 ChatGPT Atlas represents OpenAI's ambitious entry into the browser space, but its passkey implementation remains limited.
 Let's answer the questions posed at the beginning:

-How well does ChatGPT Atlas support passkeys?#
+6.1 How well does ChatGPT Atlas support passkeys?#

-Does it support platform passkeys?#
+6.2 Does ChatGPT Atlas support platform passkeys?#

 Yes, Atlas supports platform passkeys.
-The "authenticatorAttachment": "platform" parameter and "transports": ["internal"] confirm that passkeys are created using the device's platform authenticator.
-However, these are isolated to the specific device where they're created.
+The "authenticatorAttachment": "platform" parameter and "transports": ["internal"] confirm that passkeys are created using a platform authenticator.
+Whether a passkey is device-bound or synced depends on the passkey provider (e.g. Atlas device-bound vs iCloud Keychain).

-Recommendations#
+6.5 Recommendations#

 Do: